alfonsof/terraform-aws-examples/code/07-terraform-state/README.md

     set AWS_SECRET_ACCESS_KEY=<your_secret_access_key>
     ```

+* Initialize working directory.

-* The first command that should be run after writing a new Terraform configuration is the terraform `init command` in order to initialize a working directory containing Terraform configuration files.
+  The first command that should be run after writing a new Terraform configuration is the `terraform init` command in order to initialize a working directory containing Terraform configuration files.
 It is safe to run this command multiple times.

   ```bash
   terraform init
   ```

+* Modify configuration.

+  You have to modify the S3 bucket name, which is defined in the `bucket` attribute in `backend.tf` file.

-* Validate the changes:
+* Validate the changes.

+  Run command:

   ```bash
   terraform plan
   ```

-* Deploy the changes:
+* Deploy the changes.

+  Run command:

   ```bash
   terraform apply
   ```

-* Test the deploy:
+* Test the deploy.

   When the `terraform apply` command completes, use the AWS console, you should see the `terraform.tfstate` file created in the S3 bucket.

   The `terraform.tfstate` file is where is stored the terraform state.

-* Clean up the resources created when you have finished:
+* Clean up the resources created.

+  When you have finished, run command:

   ```bash
   terraform destroy